Pennsylvania Department of Health

 Findings include:

-A review of the facility's staffing levels revealed that on the following dates the facility failed to provide minimum nurse staffing of 2.87 hours of general nursing care to each resident:
+A review of the facility's staffing levels revealed that on the following dates the facility failed to provide minimum nurse staffing of 3.2 hours of general nursing care to each resident per the regulation effective July 1, 2024:

 The facility's general nursing hours were below minimum required levels on the dates noted above.

-An interview with the Nursing Home Administrator on June 27, 2024, at approximately 2:15 PM confirmed the facility failed to consistently provide minimum general nursing care hours to each resident daily.
+An interview with the Director of Nursing on January 30, 2025, at approximately 2:30 PM confirmed the facility failed to consistently provide minimum general nursing care hours to each resident daily.

 Recruitment of nursing staff will continue via facility websites, Indeed, social media websites, job fairs, off site recruiters and instant interviews from walk-in candidates.
-Agency staff will be utilized for open shifts if available.
+Agency staff may be utilized for open shifts if available.
+The Valentine Open Hiring Event was conducted with interest expressed

 Retention efforts will be made in earnest.
 Referral bonuses are offered to current employees.
 The facility is currently offering a significant sign-on bonus for all nursing staff.